 Spill Reports

-The Enrollee shall maintain records for each of the following spill-related events:
+The Enrollee shall maintain records for each of the following spill-related activity:

-Spill event complaint, including but not limited to records documenting how the Enrollee responded to all notifications of possible or actual spills, during and after business hours, including complaints not resulting in spills.
+Spill event complaint, including but not limited to records documenting how the Enrollee responded to notifications of spills.
 Each complaint record must, at a minimum, include the following information:

 Date, time, and method of notification;

-Date and time the complainant first noticed the spill;
+Date and time the complainant first noticed the spill, if available;

-Narrative description of the complaint, including any information the caller provided on if the spill has reached surface waters or a drainage conveyance system;
+Narrative description of the complaint, including any information the caller provided regarding whether the spill has reached surface waters or a drainage conveyance system, if available;

-Complainant’s contact information unless reported anonymously; and
+Complainant’s contact information, if available; and

 Final resolution of the complaint.